datawookie/trundlerpy/README.md

 ## Set the API Key

 To access the full API you’ll need to first specify an API key.
-To obtain a key, please get in touch.
-Contact details are in DESCRIPTION (Will be).
+To obtain a key, please [get in touch](https://www.trundler.dev/).

 Storing your keys received from APIs and other sensitive information in a secure file or as an environment variable is considered best practice to avoid any potential malicious activity.
-Therefore, we save the API key as environment variables to keep our credentials safe.

 ```python
 import os